jontejada/tweetDash/README.md

 		- `profile_image_url` string: link to user's 48px x 48px png icon
 	- `retweeted_status` object exists if tweet is a retweet
 		- similar data to a normal tweet object

+##API call is taking 1500 ms to 8000 ms to return. very noticable lag.